Skip to content

 Note

 It will probably fail with FileNotFoundError: Schematic not found.
 Check your kicad sch exists at this name and location:.
-This is included with the default system feature tree.
+This is included with the default system build instructions.

 2. Make a new Kicad project located at the path from the above error.
 Make a schematic in the same directory.

 3. Add Harnice devices from a validated device repo as symbols in your kicad_sch.
-Save and harnice-render it often.
+Save and run harnice --build often.

 Designing your block diagram in Kicad